craig08/footprints/index.md

 > The more you give, the more you receive.

 ## My footprints on the Internet

+### Internship Project

+- [gVisor at Google](https://gvisor.dev): An application kernel for containers that provides efficient defense-in-depth security.
+  - Develop highly-concurrent Filesystem in Userspace (FUSE) kernel with Go.
+  - Design an original integration test framework for supported Linux file operation system calls.

 ### My Most Forked or Starred Projects